ryanburgess/sassysass/README.md

   The themes directory contains Sass partials that overwrite the styles in layout or modules.

 ## Release History
+* 1.0.2: Add animated terminal gif to demonstrate SassySass in use.
 * 1.0.1: Update documentation.
 * 1.0.0: Initial release.